 - The reason for the target latency: late arrival, network issues, user controlled, etc.

-The network and/or service provider may use this information to
+The network and/or service provider may use this information to:

 - Measure QoE based on the latency for each client

 - Do some network improvements if the latency is not met, e.g. Content Steering, QoS, etc.